RakshitVaru/VideoGame_Analytics/README.md

-# Video Games Analytics Dashboard
+# Video Games Sales Dashboard

 This project is an interactive data analytics dashboard built using **Python**, **Streamlit**, and **Snowflake**.
 It visualizes real-world video game sales data across different platforms, genres, and regions — helping uncover patterns in critic/user scores and global revenue.